 All car seats sold in Canada meet Transport Canada standards.
 Make sure the car seat bears a compliance label before you use it.
-It is illegal to use a car seat purchased in another country because safety standards in other countries are not the same as ours.
+It is illegal to use car seats purchased in other countries because their safety standards are not the same as ours.

+Expiry date

-Expiry date - An expiry date is usually engraved on the plastic part of car seats sold in Canada.
+An expiry date is usually engraved on the plastic part of car seats sold in Canada.
 If you can't find the expiry date, see the seat's user manual or contact the seat manufacturer.
-Be sure to have the following information on-hand: serial number, date of manufacture, and date of purchase of the seat.
+Be sure to have the following information on hand: serial number, date of manufacture, and date of purchase of the seat.